How to Become an EV Charger Installer

 Important: Part P and notifiable work

-The City & Guilds 2921-34 is the recognised qualification for domestic and small commercial EV charger installation.
+The City & Guilds 2921-34 is the recognised qualification for domestic and small commercial EV charger installation — see our EV charging course guide for full course content.
 The course title is Requirements for Electrical Vehicle Charging Equipment Installation, and it covers the design, installation, and commissioning of EV charging equipment in accordance with BS 7671 and the IET Code of Practice for Electric Vehicle Charging Equipment Installation.

 The 2921-34 is assessed through an online multiple-choice examination.
 You need to demonstrate an understanding of the relevant sections of BS 7671 (particularly Section 722), the IET Code of Practice, and the practical aspects of EV charger design and installation.
 Some providers also include a practical element to build hands-on competence.